 The account ID is stored in the receipt of a transaction.
 In order to view the account for a newly created account you will have to request a receipt or record of the transaction.
 Requesting a transaction receipt is free of charge where requesting a record for a transaction will incur a small fee.

-The public key can be shared and is visible to other users in the network.
 The private key should be kept secret to the owner.
-Private keys cannot be recovered once they are lost.
+Private keys without an associated recovery phrase cannot be recovered once they are lost.
+Private keys generated with a recovery phrase can be recovered.

 Public and private keys are generated by an algorithm and are unique to one another.
 Hedera currently supports the following key generation systems: